 What proved to be a difficult decision for the 8th Marquis of Lansdowne led to the remarkable renaissance of Bowood under the guardianship of the 9th Marquis and Marchioness.
 However, threats to Bowood, and to all country house estates open to the public, continue to this day.
 Bowood relies on visitors for its survival.
 The impact of the Covid-19 lockdowns has once again left the Estate financially exposed.
 It is thanks to the Government’s Culture Recovery Fund that Bowood is able to open for the current season.

-Bowood Gardens & Grounds are now open daily from 11am; last admissions at 5pm, closing at 6pm until 1st November 2021.
-Bowood House will reopen to the public (subject to final government guidelines) on Monday 17th May and the exhibition will be displayed in the Orangery, within Bowood House.
+Bowood House & Gardens are now open daily from 11am; last admissions at 5pm, closing at 6pm until 1st November 2021.
+Bowood House is open and the exhibition will be displayed in the Orangery, within Bowood House.

 Following Government Guidelines please view HERE for a summary of expected opening milestones.